Sunday, October 13, 2024

 How do I adjust the spiciness of Huggi?

-The spiciness of Huggi primarily comes from black pepper.
+The spiciness of Huggi Recipe primarily comes from black pepper.
 You can adjust the amount of black pepper according to your preference for mild or more pronounced heat.

 RELATED ARTICLES